envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/backend-traffic-policy.md

 ## Implementation

-`BackendTrafficPolicy` is an implied hierarchy type API that can be used to extend [Gateway API][].
+`BackendTrafficPolicy` is an implied hierarchy type API that can be used to extend [Gateway API](https://gateway-api.sigs.k8s.io/).
 It can target either a `Gateway`, or an xRoute (`HTTPRoute`/`GRPCRoute`/etc.).
 When targeting a `Gateway`, it will apply the configured settings within ght `BackendTrafficPolicy` to all children xRoute resources of that `Gateway`.
 If a `BackendTrafficPolicy` targets an xRoute and a different `BackendTrafficPolicy` targets the `Gateway` that route belongs to, then the configuration from the policy that is targeting the xRoute resource will win in a conflict.

 ### Example